 We hope to hear more soon about the famous community Lantern Festivals run by LCSD after a few years’ hiatus.
 In the meantime, we’ve put together some easy crafts so you can celebrate by making your own lanterns, drums, dragons and even mooncakes.

 Hong Kong pulls out all the stops when it comes to the intricately decorated and beautifully designed lanterns that are on display across various neighbourhoods all over the city.
 Besides the brightly lit lanterns, there are usually game stalls, palm reading and even traditional stage shows.
-This is truly the quintessential family activity to do over the holiday so mark your diaries for next year.
-Don’t forget your cameras and better yet, buy your kids their own lanterns at the stalls (which come in all shapes and sizes including their favourite Disney character!) to add to the fun.
+Don’t forget your cameras and better yet, buy your kids their own Mid-Autumn lanterns at the stalls (which come in all shapes and sizes including their favourite Disney character!) to add to the fun.

 The largest and most popular carnival is found in Victoria Park in Causeway Bay but there are usually lantern carnivals spread throughout Hong Kong.